devops329/devops/instruction/deliverable1ManualDeploy/deliverable1ManualDeploy.md

 ## Assigning a custom domain

 The JWT Pizza frontend doesn't work correctly unless it is hosted on the root path of the domain.
-By default GitHub Pages hosts the static deployment on a path called `jwt-pizza`.
+By default, GitHub Pages hosts the static deployment on a path called `jwt-pizza`.
 To get around this you must associate a custom domain with your GitHub Pages deployment.

 ⚠️ **Note**: If you do not already own a DNS hostname, you will need to go lease one now.
 You will use your hostname for all of your DevOps deployment tasks.
 You can lease a domain from AWS using Route53 or use a different provider such as [namecheap.com](namecheap.com).